Transitional Care Management: CPT Codes, Explanation & Tips

 Transitional Care Management: in this article you will find a practical explanation of Transitional Care Management (TCM).
-After reading, you will understand the basics of this method of care that the health care field implements for patients who need observation after leaving the clinic or the medical process they were in.
+It covers what TCM is, when it is used, how it is used and by whom and what its purpose is.
+It also provides the CPT codes for TCM and tips on how to best provide Transitional Care Management.
+After reading this article, you will understand the basics of this method of care that the health care field implements for patients who need observation after leaving the clinic or the medical process they were in.

 The health area, as it advances with the inventions of science and technology, also advances with the care to human rights and the wellbeing.
 Nowadays, the importance of protecting, attending to, caring for and accompanying patients who are critically ill or in need of medical treatment has made clinical companies more aware of the need to create processes such as Transitional Care Management.